MAzeem6778/Flutter-Flash-Chat/README.md

-flutter ap for group chat
+flutter app for group chat